nishashrestha45/Xcelligence-Time-Course/README.md

 # Xcelligence-Time-Course
 This is to generate Time Course data from Xcelligence.

+## Prerequisite:

+- Install latest verstion of Python via downloading from [here](https://www.python.org/downloads/)

+- Install latest verstion of VS Code via downloading from [here](https://code.visualstudio.com/Download)

+## How to use?

 - To find the path where to put the folder:

     i.
 Click data (see left panel)